Film, Television and Concert Composer.

 February 25th 2016 London premiere of Threnody for Violin: The Most Famous Prince of Blessed Memory, Temple Church, Rupert Marshall-Luck, violin, a repeat of the EMF Middleham Richard III concert of September 2015.
 (See below.)

 January 7th 2016 Premiere recording of Norfolk Suite, BBC Concert orchestra strings cond.
-Gavin Sutherland, EM Records "Here Comes Beauty" double CD of new British music, May release.
+Gavin Sutherland, EM Records "Here Comes Beauty" double CD of new British music.

 September 12th 2015 Premiere of Threnody for Violin: The Most Famous Prince of Blessed Memory, commissioned by the English Music Festival for a concert in honour of Richard III, Yorkshire Autumn Festival, Rupert Marshall-Luck, violin, Church of St.Mary and St. Alkelda, (Richard III's Collegiate Church,) Middleham, Yorkshire.
 Organ version of Fanfare for King Richard III performed by Duncan Honeybourne at the same venue earlier in the day.

-May 16th 2015 Premiere recording of On Pevensey Levels, Chris Shrimpton, harmonica and the Chamber Ensemble of London dir. by Peter Fisher for "The English Serenade", Heritage Records, release May 2016.
+May 16th 2015 Premiere recording of On Pevensey Levels, Chris Shrimpton, harmonica and the Chamber Ensemble of London dir. by Peter Fisher for 'British Serenade', Heritage Records.

 May 3rd 2015 Premiere of string orchestra version of On Pevensey Levels, Bruce Martin, flute, strings dir.
 Andrew Bernardi, Shipley Arts Festival, Shipley Parish Church, Sussex.
 (Two further performances in varying orchestrations in the 2015 Shipley Arts Festival.)